Move Forward Guide

 Osteoarthritis of the Hip

-Hip osteoarthritis is inflammation of the hip joint.
+Hip osteoarthritis (hip OA) is the inflammation and wearing away of the cartilage of the hip joint.
 It can develop at any age, although it is more commonly diagnosed in older adults.
-Hip osteoarthritis can make everyday activities such as walking or climbing stairs difficult.
+Hip OA can make everyday activities, such as walking or climbing stairs, difficult.

-The Centers for Disease Control and Prevention reports that 25% of all people may develop painful hip osteoarthritis by age 85.
+According to the Centers for Disease Control and Prevention, 25% of all people may develop painful hip OA by age 85.
 There is no known specific cause of the condition; everyone is at equal risk of developing it.
-Recent research found no difference in the rate of occurrence of hip osteoarthritis in the general public based on race, gender, weight, or educational level.
+Recent research found no difference in the rate of occurrence of hip OA in the general public based on race, gender, weight, or educational level.

-More severe cases may require hip joint replacement surgery.
-Whether or not patients have surgery, however, physical therapists design specific exercise and treatment programs to get people with hip osteoarthritis moving again.
+More severe cases of hip OA may require hip joint replacement surgery.
+Whether or not patients have surgery, physical therapists design specific exercise and treatment programs to manage pain and get people with hip OA moving again.

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our #ChoosePT page.